 Paid Leave for Military Service.
 Any employee who is a member of the Texas National Guard, Texas State Guard, a reserve component of the United States Armed Forces, or a member of a state or federally authorized Urban Search and Rescue team, is entitled to paid leave for authorized training or duty orders.
-Paid military leave is limited to 15 days each federal fiscal year (October 1 - September 30).
+Paid military leave is limited to 15 days each fiscal year.
 In addition, an employee is entitled to use available state and local personal or sick leave during a time of active military service.